sdharshraj/sdharshraj.github.io/_posts/2018-04-29-sending-proactive-messaging-in-chatbot-using-microsoft-bot-framework.md

 - proactive messaging
 - microsoft bot framework
 - proactive messaging using azure function and queue
+description: A tutorial on how to send proactive messaging in chatbot using microsoft bot framework, azure function, azure storage and directline.
 ---
 **Proactive messaging** can be useful in many scenario for example